On the partitions with Sturmian-like refinements: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Pierre Arnoux, Val\'erie Berth\'e and Gilles Didier for their useful remarks.
+We would like to thank Pierre Arnoux, Val\'erie Berth\'e, Gilles Didier and Fabien Durand for their useful remarks.
 The second author would like to thank for the support of Czech Science Foundation grants GA\v CR, grant no. 13-35273P.